-The \$7 million, 40,000-square-foot University Center, completed in Spring 2008, provides students in Eastern Arkansas with high-tech access to degree opportunities through Arkansas State University-Jonesboro, Arkansas Tech University, Bethel University, Franklin University, Montana State University-Northern, the University of Arkansas-Fayetteville, the University of Arkansas - Fort Smith, the University of Central Arkansas, and Victory University.
+The \$7 million, 40,000-square-foot University Center, completed in Spring 2008, provides students in Eastern Arkansas with high-tech access to degree opportunities through Arkansas State University, Franklin University, Montana State University-Northern, the University of Arkansas-Fort Smith, and the University of Central Arkansas.

-The \$9 million Marion Berry Renewable Energy Center on the College's North Campus includes 35,120 square feet of high-tech classroom and laboratory space devoted to research and development of biofuels as well as to training for diesel technology students.
+The \$9 million Marion Berry Renewable Energy Center on the college's North Campus includes 35,120 square feet of high-tech classroom and laboratory space devoted to research and development of biofuels as well as to training for diesel technology students.
 The Wellness Center, opened in fall 2013, provides space for intercollegiate basketball, intramurals, fitness classes, and recreation.